mastroalex/antenna-design/README.md

-# Development and Analysis of an Array of Folded Patch Antennas Using MatLab
+# Development and Analysis of an Array of Folded Patch Antennas

 **Wireless Electromagnetic Technologies**  - University of Rome Tor Vergata